Mercyhurst University: Campus

 The university formerly had a branch campus located 18 mi away in North East, Pennsylvania at the site of the former St. Mary's Seminary.
 It offered associate degrees but was closed at the end of the 2020–2021 academic year.

 The university has also operated Mercyhurst Corry, a school offering an associate degree in business administration, for over 25 years.

 The university's fifth campus, Mercyhurst West, was located in Girard, Pennsylvania, at the site of the former Faith Lutheran Church.
 Classes began at this location in fall 2006.
 Due to low enrollment, the campus closed at the end of the 2013–2014 school year.

 Academics

 Enrollment at Mercyhurst University's Erie campus is nearly 4,500 students.
-The university formerly was on a trimester calendar and moved to a 4–1–4 calendar for the 2013–2014 school year.
+The university was formerly on a trimester calendar, but moved to a 4–1–4 calendar for the 2013–2014 school year.
 Currently, the university is on a traditional semester calendar.

-It has more than 57 undergraduate degrees and almost 25 percent of the student body chooses to study abroad.
+The university has more than 57 undergraduate degrees, and almost 25 percent of the student body chooses to study abroad.

 Undergraduate students at Mercyhurst all complete the REACH curriculum, which stands for Reason and Faith, Expression and Creativity, Analytical Thought, Contexts and Systems, and Humans in Connection.

 The university is organized into four colleges: